 Before joining Savitt Bruce & Willey, Duffy served as a judicial clerk for the Honorable Alan B. Handler of the Supreme Court of New Jersey and practiced at Morrison & Foerster in Los Angeles.
 He is a recipient of the Wiley W. Manuel Pro Bono Services Award from the State Bar of California.

-Duffy is the co-editor, with Robert Jackall, of From Joseph Bensman: Essays on Modern Society (Newfound Press, 2014).
+Duffy is the co-editor, with Robert Jackall, of From Albert Salomon: Essays on Social Thinkers (Newfound Press, University of Tennessee Libraries, 2019) and From Joseph Bensman: Essays on Modern Society (Newfound Press, University of Tennessee Libraries, 2014).
 He is author of The Consciousness of the Litigator (University of Michigan Press, 2005), an analysis of the moral sensibility engendered by litigation work and recommended reading for litigators and their clients.
-Duffy also hosts a weekly program, Away from the Numbers, on KBCS 91.3 FM, Bellevue-Seattle.

 Weld v.
 Dawson, et al. Defended claims for breach of fiduciary duty, minority shareholder oppression, and violations of Blue Sky laws against senior corporate officer; obtained dismissal of all claims against client on motion to dismiss.

 Baerwaldt v.
 City of Seattle, et al. Defended challenge under Initiative-91 to agreement among the City of Seattle, King County and Chris Hansen’s ArenaCo regarding public financing for a new NBA basketball arena in Seattle; prepared motion to dismiss on behalf of all defendants and obtained dismissal of all claims on ripeness grounds.